voloko/uki/docs/introduction.markdown

 of views like SplitPane or DataList.
 It also plays nice with client side libraries (jQuery, prototype) and with nodejs on the server.

+### Compatibility
+IE7+, FF3+, Safari/Chrome latest-1, Opera 10+.
+Yes, no IE6 any more.
+Prototype neutral.
+Will not modify any native objects.

 ### Build interfaces

 Ukijs provides a simple syntax to build interfaces from view components